rajeev-kumarsingh/kubbernetes-administrative/16-JAN-2025/scaling-and-replication/scaling-and-replication.md

 ![alt text](image-6.png)
 ![alt text](image-7.png)

-Now let's scale up or down the replicas from 3 to 10
+Now let's scale up or down the replicas from 3 to 10 and then from 10 to 2

 ```
 kubectl scale --replicas=10 rc/rc_example